JeannieYen/Phase-0-Project/README.md

 # My First Website - Academy Xi
 This is my first website project with Academy Xi.
-The project is a basic website with a single page that includes information about myself.
+The project is a basic website that includes information about myself.

 ## Table of Contents
 - Installation